mrotaru/jbugger/README.md

-# jBugger - report front-end bugs
+# jBugger
+Gather information about browser version and operating system to send with Ajax.